 EUniWell, the European University for Well-Being, unites seven European universities including Linnaeus University.
-Now EUniWell invites its students and staff to their first Hackathon.
+Now EUniWell invites its students to their first Hackathon.

 ‘Hacking for Well-Being: Our future is changing its direction’ will take place on 14th to 21st September.

 The aim of this first virtual hackathon in the series “Hacking for Well-being” is to create concrete ideas and suggestions for approaching the challenges to co-creating a joint EUniWell identity for our seven partner universities selected as a “European University”, which may feed into concrete measures that can be implemented in the European University for Well-Being.

 You find more information and the registration form here: https://www.euniwell.eu/participate/events/hacking-for-well-being